 Compliance resistance and reactive mindsets persist

-Despite the shift toward more risk-aware security investment and practices, persisting levels of cybersecurity inertia and reactive mindsets continue to put sensitive data, infrastructure and assets at risk.
+Despite the shift towards more risk-aware security investment and practices, persisting levels of cybersecurity inertia and reactive mindsets continue to put sensitive data, infrastructure and assets at risk.

 41 per cent of respondents state that their organisation would prefer to pay a fine for losing data after a successful cyber-attack rather than change their security policy.